About Stephen Gjertson

 “We owned a set of encyclopedias that reproduced many works of art.
 We also had novels illustrated by artists such as N. C. Wyeth, Norman Rockwell, Howard Pyle, and Dean Cornwell.
 I remember reading those books and copying the illustrations.
 Later, my interest in the Old West led me to history books and stories with paintings by Frederic Remington, Charles Schreyvogel, and Nicholas Eggenhofer, whose pictures I also copied.
 For birthdays I received books on the great masters.
 The work of Michelangelo, Titian, and Rembrandt made a lasting impression on me.
 That, I said to myself, is what I want to do.”

-Gjertson’s love for nature was born in the fields, woods and cliffs along the Kettle River in Sandstone, Minnesota, the home of his parents and grandparents.
+Gjertson’s love for nature was born in the fields, woods, and cliffs along the Kettle River in Sandstone, Minnesota, the home of his parents, grandparents, and great-grandparents.
 He filled his sketchbooks with drawings of trees, rocks, and the ruins of old buildings scattered throughout the overgrown quarry and the surrounding countryside.
 He decided to make art his profession while drawing Pilgrims at Thanksgiving in the third grade.
 At age 10, he received his first box of oil paints for Christmas.
 His art teachers in both junior and senior high school encouraged the young Gjertson.
 After graduating, he attended the University of Minnesota, where he played drums in the Football Marching Band.
 The art department at the university was hostile to what he wanted to do as an artist, and instructors told him to not pursue the outmoded principles of traditional art.
 Discouraged, he left and attended art school for one year.
 There, he encountered the same senseless fascination with negative, theory-centric art and learned nothing of practical value.
 In 1971 he met Richard Lack and studied art seriously until 1975 at Atelier Lack, a studio-school based upon the teaching of the 19th century French ateliers and the Boston impressionists.
 During that time he received three grants from The Elizabeth T. Greenshields Memorial Foundation in Montreal, Canada.
 He taught at Atelier Lack from 1973 to 1988.
 He has also taught at Atelier LeSueur and The Bougie Studio.
 In 1978 he met Kirk Richards, who was studying at Atelier Lack.
 The two artists became the best of friends.

 Although he admires the work of the Boston impressionists, Gjertson’s artistic interests are closer to those of the French academic painters of the 19th century, painters whom he has studied and admired for over forty years.
 His work combines a subtle naturalism with balanced and harmonious design, beauty, and skillful craftsmanship.
 Unlike many artists, who gain notoriety by specializing in one or two genres, Gjertson’s interests are varied.
-He paints works within all five of the fundamental categories in the Western artistic tradition: still life, landscape, portrait, genre and imaginative painting (an updated and broader term for what was formerly called history or poetic painting).
+He paints works within all five of the fundamental categories in the Western artistic tradition: still life, landscape, portrait, genre, and imaginative painting (an updated and broader term for what was formerly called history, or poetic, painting).
 This diversity makes it impossible to pigeonhole his body of work.

 When introduced to the work of Henri Fantin-Latour while a student, Gjertson began painting flowers and fruit and has since gained a considerable reputation for his elegant still lifes.
 He loves the subtle beauty of flowers and fruit, and will not paint still lifes of inanimate objects.
 He paints his still lifes directly from nature and attempts to accurately portray the beauty he sees before him.
 His general preparation is usually a preliminary drawing, which can vary in its degree of finish.
 Complex arrangements may require a detailed cartoon, but this never includes the flowers.
 They are always designed and painted alla-prima.